 These symptoms often come with small whiteheads that appear around or inside of the nose or around the edge of the lips.

-- Eat when you wake up
+- Eat when you wake up and eat regularly throughout the day

 - Avoid sugary cereals and instead opt for a breakfast that contains fat, protein and a small amount of carbs.
 For example, 1/2 avocado, eggs with toast